Timing, Fundamentals, and Diversification of Endeavor Group Holdings Inc. (EDR) - The Dwinnex

 Ratios:

-For a better understanding of EDR, let’s look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 14.91 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 30.99.
+Our analysis of EDR’s different ratios will help us gain a deeper understanding of the company.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 14.82 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 30.80.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.10 and its Current Ratio is at 1.10.
 In the meantime, Its Debt-to-Equity ratio is 2.75 whereas as Long-Term Debt/Eq ratio is at 2.70.

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for this company, BofA Securities on August 04, 2022, initiated with a Buy rating and assigned the stock a target price of $28.
+In the most recent recommendation for this company, Seaport Research Partners on April 24, 2023, initiated with a Buy rating and assigned the stock a target price of $30.

+On August 04, 2022, BofA Securities started tracking the stock assigning a Buy rating and target price of $28.

-On July 07, 2022, Citigroup Upgraded its rating to Buy which previously was Neutral but kept the price unchanged to $25.
+Citigroup Upgraded its Neutral to Buy on July 07, 2022, while the target price for the stock was maintained at $25.

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Feb 23 when SHAPIRO MARK S sold 15,995 shares for $22.21 per share.
 The transaction valued at 355,222 led to the insider holds 28,317 shares of the business.

 Lublin Jason sold 12,562 shares of EDR for $278,881 on Feb 23.
 The Chief Financial Officer now owns 23,693 shares after completing the transaction at $22.20 per share.
 On Feb 23, another insider, KRAUSS SETH D, who serves as the Chief Legal Officer of the company, sold 4,369 shares for $22.23 each.
 As a result, the insider received 97,115 and left with 38,773 shares of the company.